-Introverts sometimes tend to fall prey to the notion that in order to be recognized at work, they too have to appear engaged and conversationally ready all the time.
+Introverts sometimes tend to fall prey to the notion that for recognition at work, they too have to appear engaged and conversationally ready all the time.
 If you are an introvert, you must already feel exhausted at the very thought of doing that.
 Thankfully, this is something absolutely no one needs to do.
 It is important to join the conversation when you do have something of value to say.
 But other than that, you do not have to do more than necessary and be a chatty Cathy in order to be noticed.

 In order to communicate better, you have to first trust in the fact that you have something valuable to contribute to the conversation.
 Only then can you communicate well with your co-workers and managers.
 Some people might feel a lot of anxiety when communicating because they are afraid of the backlash that comes from sharing their ideas.
-But honestly, you should know that the worst thing anyone can say is that your idea is bad and move on.
+But honestly, you should know that the worst thing anyone can say is that your idea is bad, and move on.
 Nothing more.

-[If your peers do more than gently mock ideas, like cruelly tease you or behave obnoxiously, you just might have to contact HR cause that’s not the right way to behave.]
+[If your peers do more than gently mock ideas like cruelly tease you or behave obnoxiously, you just might have to contact HR cause that’s not the right way to behave.]

-If you are not comfortable about speaking up in front of people in meetings, prepare ahead.
+If you are not comfortable speaking up in front of people in meetings, prepare ahead.
 You can make a mental list of things you want to say, or actually jot down those notes and then share them during the meeting.

 Embracing Face-to-Face Interactions